DaleOrders/AWS-Study-Notes/README.md

 - Applies to all edge locations... takes time to complete
 - Cost for performing cache invalidation is the same regardless of number of objects matched by the path pattern.
+For example, the cost of performing each of the following will be the same.
-- /images/whiskers1/jpg
+  - /images/whiskers1/jpg (1 image)
-- /images/whiskers*
+  - /images/whiskers* (1+ image)
-- /images/*
+  - /images/* (all images)
-- /*
+  - /* (all objects)
-- Versioned file names are a better alternative to Cache Invalidation... whiskers1_v1.jpg//_v2.jpg//v3.jpg.
-Simply point your application to the new version.
+- Versioned file names are a better alternative to Cache Invalidation... whiskers1_v1.jpg then whiskers1_v2.jpg whiskers1_v2.jpg.
+Simply point your application to the latest version.
   - Versioned file names do not impact the cached content on the users browser.
   - Retains all versions of the object so you can move between them.
   - Cheaper alternative to cache invalidation.